 The Alzheimer’s Association--Mid South Chapter invites you to become an Alzheimer advocate.
 Join us and speak up for the needs and rights of people with Alzheimer’s disease and their families.

 We will be traveling to Nashville to meet face-to-face with our elected officials to advocate for increased care and support of Alzheimer's.
-This trip is free.
+Join advocates from across the state as we turn the Capitol purple and let our voice be heard.
 Meals and transportation will be provided.
-Space is limited so please call 800.272.3900 to reserve your space today!
+For more information or to register click here or call 800.272.3900.

 Alzheimer's advocates play an important role in improving the quality of care and quality of life for people with Alzheimer’s disease and their families by working to improve dementia care and services; improve access to community-based care; improve quality care in residential settings; and expand funding for research and public programs serving people with dementia.